Move cursor over the icon to see details.

 Daily Technical Indicators: [See GE daily technical indicators chart]

-The daily MACD line is above its signal line since November 24, 2017.
-This is an indication that the short-term trend is up.
+The daily MACD line is below its signal line since May 22, 2018.